zooniverse/front-end-monorepo/README.md

 More information is available in [ADR 12](docs/arch/adr-12.md) and [ADR 17](docs/arch/adr-17.md)

+### Deploying Storybook

+FEM's storybook can be viewed at [https://zooniverse.github.io/front-end-monorepo/](https://zooniverse.github.io/front-end-monorepo/).

+To deploy the latest version FEM's storybook, check out `master` and run `yarn bootstrap` then `yarn deploy-storybook`.

 ### Environment variables

 - `PANOPTES_ENV`: sets which Panoptes API endpoint to use.